Josh Rojas Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.7 K/9, the fifth-worst in the league.
+- The Brewers pitching staff ranks 26th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Brewers have a 2.59 team ERA that ranks third across all MLB pitching staffs.
+- The Brewers have a 2.66 team ERA that ranks third among all league pitching staffs.

-- Brewers pitchers combine to allow the eighth-fewest home runs in baseball (seven total, 0.8 per game).
+- Brewers pitchers combine to surrender eight home runs (0.8 per game), the seventh-fewest in the league.

-- Miley (1-0) pitches for the Brewers to make his second start this season.
+- Burnes (0-1) pitches for the Brewers to make his third start this season.

-- In his last time out on Tuesday, the left-hander threw six scoreless innings against the New York Mets while surrendering five hits.
+- In his most recent time out on Wednesday, the righty threw 4 1/3 innings against the New York Mets, giving up six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.